fgmacedo/python-statemachine/docs/actions.md

 and the state of the guards.

-Actions are most commonly performed on entry or exit of a state, although it is possible to add them before / after a transition.
+Actions are most commonly performed on entry or exit of a state, although it is possible to add them before/after a transition.

 There are several action callbacks that you can define to interact with a StateMachine in execution.